devopsgroup-io/catapult/README.md

 Catapult supports the following software:

-* Any website without a database dependency built in PHP
+* Any PHP project compatible with PHP 5.4
+    * as limited by CentOS 7.2
 * CodeIgniter 2.x
 * CodeIgniter 3.x
 * Drupal 6.x, Drupal 7.x